 “I am going to sell lungis online”, I said to my wife the other day.

 “What?!
-Are you out of your mind?”, she shrieked, probably shuddering at the thought of how my in-laws would take it considering they’d married her to an IT guy (which ranks higher in social standings scale than a lungi seller here in S. India. pfffft.).
-Before she could get the rolling pin out to whack me on me on my head (which, by the way, she does NOT do…at least, not often), I clarified: “No, no..no, no, no. not full time.
+Are you out of your mind?” she shrieked, probably shuddering at the thought of how my in-laws would take it considering they’d married her to an IT guy (which ranks higher in social standings scale than a lungi seller here in S. India. pfffft.).
+Before she could get the rolling pin out to whack me on my head (which, by the way, she does NOT do…at least, not often), I clarified: “No, no..no, no, no. not full time.
 Just for kicks.
 Let’s see how many people will buy a lungi thru the web”.

 That, I said because I couldn’t muster the courage to reveal to her that my real intention was to make lungi a universal dress – something I think is entirely possible.
 It’s just a matter of time.
-I’m sure the western world would appreciate the usefulness of a lungi – Imagine how comfortable a lungi would be for a day at the beach, or for an evening stroll, or for a fishing trip, or for just plain relaxing at home watching Steve Job’s keynotes (the addresses. no other connotations) – the possibilities are just endless.
+I’m sure the western world would appreciate the usefulness of a lungi – Imagine how comfortable a lungi would be for a day at the beach, or an evening stroll, or for a fishing trip, or for just plain relaxing at home watching Steve Job’s keynotes (the addresses. no other connotations) – the possibilities are just endless.
 Anyways, I did not tell her all this.
 She dismissed my idea as worthless.
-So did all my friends who I’d discussed this with.
+So did all my friends with who I’d discussed this.

 But then, yesterday.
 Yesterday, I stumbled on this site – www.lungi.co.uk – a U.K based site that was selling lungis!
 I was overjoyed.
 I was overjoyed because I found someone who shared my vision, someone who is actually branding lungis the way they should be and selling them online to the world!
 I would love to see this venture succeed.
 And I offer my full support (mostly moral).
 Way to go, fellow lungi guy!